Finding Turning Points of a Polynomial: A full breakdown

 Understanding Turning Points (Extrema)

 Before diving into the methods, let's define what we mean by a turning point, also known as an extremum.
 A turning point of a polynomial is a point where the function changes from increasing to decreasing (local maximum) or from decreasing to increasing (local minimum).
-Graphically, these points represent the peaks and valleys of the curve.
-It's important to note that a polynomial of degree n can have at most (n-1) turning points.
+Graphically, these points represent the peaks and valleys of the curve. make sure to note that a polynomial of degree n can have at most (n-1) turning points.

 Method 1: Using the First Derivative Test